betsalel-williamson/Programming-Tutorial/Notes.md

 # Project Goals

 Whereby coding tutorials and resources on the Internet may be helpful to an experienced programmer, there can be information that is considered "understood" or "implicit".
-This is a barier to learning.
+This is a barrier to learning.

 Whereby many programming languages and frameworks offer features that are "nice to have" or "cool", these features can be  a stumbling block for those learning to code.
 In addition, certain programming languages and frameworks have features that prevent projects from scaling up.